Scientists looked at more than 100,000 studies and found the world has a giant climate-crisis blind spot

 The ability to link the climate crisis to real-world impacts has grown dramatically in the past decade, as more people face the consequences of a warming planet, including deadly floods, destructive wildfires and crippling heat.
 But it has been a challenge to collect and scrutinize the vast amount of research, to fully understand the global impact.

-In research published in the journal Nature on Monday, scientists used machine learning — training computer algorithms to detect patterns and predict outcomes — to analyze more than 100,000 climate change studies.
+In research published in the journal Nature Climate Change on Monday, scientists used machine learning — training computer algorithms to detect patterns and predict outcomes — to analyze more than 100,000 climate change studies.

 "There's just so much climate science produced, like tens of thousands [of studies], and getting to grips with this evidence is really difficult," Max Callaghan, lead author of the study and a researcher at the Mercator Research Institute on Global Commons and Climate Change, told CNN.
 "So we trained the machine learning algorithm to predict the areas that we didn't have time to look at — which is most of them."

-Note: Correction: This story has been updated to reflect the study was published in the journal Nature Climate Change.